Skip to Main Content

 In Zotero, you can add a reference by its identifier, e.g. DOI, ISBN, etc.

-1. Press the Add item(s) by identifier button in Zotero Desktop or the Add by Identifier button in Zotero Online.
+1. Press the Add item(s) by identifier button in Zotero desktop, or the Add by Identifier button when using Zotero on the web.

 2. Type in the ISBN, DOI, PubMed ID or other identifier.
 You can add multiple entries by separating each with a space or comma.